-EFRAG supports understands that European users consider the disclosure by nature - when presenting by-function, as useful for their analysis.
-Therefore, EFRAG is sympathetic towards the IASB's proposal to continue to require requiring entities to present an analysis of expenses using either by-function or by-nature method, based on whichever method provides the most useful information to users of financial statements.
-However, EFRAG suggests that the IASB clarifies that paragraph B47 of the ED allows, or even requires, a mixed basis of presentation when an entity presents line items under paragraphs 65 and B15 of the ED the users of financial statements.
-However, EFRAG is of the view the IASB should provide a better description of the by-function and by-nature methods as in particular a definition of 'by function' is missing.
-In addition, EFRAG understands also that this requirement will be costly to implement for those entities that currently present only by function.
-Further EFRAG asks the IASB to investigate further which information about operating expenses by nature is needed by users of financial statements.
+EFRAG supports the IASB's proposal to continue to require requiring entities to present an analysis of expenses using either by-function or by-nature method, based on whichever method provides the most useful information to users of financial statements.
+However, EFRAG suggests that the IASB clarifies that paragraph B47 of the ED allows, or even requires, a mixed basis of presentation when an entity presents line items under paragraphs 65 and B15 of the ED. the users of financial statements.